gurbirdhillon/FirebaseNetAdmin/README.md

 ```

 ## Auth
-Create token for some `userId` which should be used by client to authenticate against firebase database, that token could be used in client sdks by calling `firebase.auth().signInWithCustomToken(token)`
+Create token for some `userId` which should be used by client to authenticate against Firebase Database, that token could be used in client sdks by calling `firebase.auth().signInWithCustomToken(token)`

 ```C#
  var token = firebaseClient.Auth.CreateCustomToken(userId);